mndarren/Code-Lib/Python_lib/PythonBasic.md

     400-499  client error
     500-599  server error
     ```
- 18. Context Manager & Decorator
+ 18. Context Manager & Decorator<br>
     ```
     Context Manager will be a class with 3 dunder functions: __init__, __enter__ and __exit__.
     Decorator will be a function whose argument is a function and return is a function.